AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 "elementary" particles in hot and dense

-"germ" plasma , in which the mutual distances
+"germ" plasma, in which the mutual distances

 between the particles were very small, these particles were

-extremely "inflated" on each other.
+extremely "packed" on top of each other.
 Here, cosmological

 research "shakes hands" with physical research in a